 - Tampa Bay Buccaneers – Derwin James, S (Florida State)

 – Think of the different targets the Buccaneers must defend in the NFC South.
-Whether it’s Alvin Kamara or Christian McCaffrey creating mismatches out of the backfield or Julio Jones or Mike Evans dominating with speed and size on the boundary, James is the best defender in the draft uniquely skilled to check any of them.
+Whether it’s Alvin Kamara and Christian McCaffrey creating mismatches out of the backfield or Julio Jones and Michael Thomas demanding safety help, James is the best defender in the draft uniquely skilled to check any of them.
 He’s Eric Weddle instincts with Patrick Peterson athleticism.

 - Chicago Bears – Tremaine Edmunds, LB (Virginia Tech)